 If you want to learning to draw well you’ll have to study human anatomy.
 You should practice a lot of life drawing sessions with long-form poses and quick gestures.

 But drawing from life is only half the battle.
 You also need a deep knowledge of the human anatomy to construct muscles, bones, and joints in a realistic fashion.
 You can learn by memorizing the figure, but anatomy books have much more information and they’re easier to access.

 In this post I’ve collected the 10 best anatomy books for artists.
 This includes raw anatomical dictionaries along with more stylized books to go along with the rote memorization.

-As such I’ve broken down this post into two sections: the first contains raw anatomy books while the second has more relaxed/secondary content to aid your studies.
+As such I’ve broken down this post into two sections: first is raw anatomy books and second is more ancillary content to aid your studies & life drawing efforts.

 Core Anatomy Books

 Every artist should have at least one core anatomy book.
 This is the cornerstone of self-study and a book full of anatomy info will be crucial the more you practice life drawing.

 If you want multiple references I’d obviously encourage that too.